mattermost/docs/source/playbooks/metrics-and-goals.rst

 .. note::

-   Some metrics and goals functionality is only available on a paid plan.
+   Some metrics and goals functionality (such as timeline and retrospectives) is only available on a paid plan.
 For more information, visit `https://mattermost.com/pricing <https://mattermost.com/pricing>`_.

 Configure retrospectives before a run
 -------------------------------------